SSpzcee/Asunder-PHB/phb/md/Iwa Clans.md

 Weapon Effect: This weapon absorbs half of the highest Bleed Status Condition that the Target is suffering from, and gains a stacking \+1% to its Wounding bonus per Bleed Stack absorbed this way.
 This bonus lasts until the end of Combat.

-Armor Effect: This armor gains a \+1% bonus to its Absorption per every 1 Bleed of the highest Bleed Severity that the armor's wearer is suffering from.
-This Bonus lasts until the Bleed is gone or reduced, upon which it is reduced by an equal amount.
+Armor Effect: This armor gains a +1\% bonus to its Absorption every time it’s wearer has their bleed status reduced to a maximum of 25\%.
+This lasts until the end of the fight.
+As a Speed 5 action the wearer may give themselves a Bleed status equal to 1 \+ half the \% bonus provided by this armor piece.
-Cost Modifier: x4
+Cost Modifier: 1.5

 #### **Mindglass:**